roliveiravictor/demo-proof-of-concept/README.md

 # Usage

-### 1 - Modified Android Manifest to point any activity that needs to be opened as main.
+### 1 - Modify Android Manifest to point out any activity that needs to be opened as main.

 # Singletons